-I should start by noting that I consider this a companion piece to an excellent article written by a colleague, Anne Chaconas, and that I think anyone intrigued by this topic would be well-served to read.
-What follows is an expansion on the numerical quantifiers law schools report to signify acceptance based on LSAT score; Anne's post fills in a number of critical details elsewhere, not least in suggesting that an analysis like the one below is equally applicable to GPA statistics.
+I should start by noting that I consider this a companion piece to this excellent article.
+Definitely give it a read!
+What follows is an expansion on the numerical quantifiers law schools report to signify entrance based on LSAT score.
+The post fills in several critical details elsewhere, not least in suggesting that an analysis like the one below is equally applicable to GPA statistics.
 LSAT just happens to be on everyone’s mind at the moment, so it’s there that I’ll focus.

-Again, it all hangs on the rest of your app, although here it’s ensuring it doesn’t hurt you somehow, instead of relying on it to redeem your 25th percentile efforts.
-In fact all of this, it should be unmistakably clear, comes down to what you do next.
-How are you going to land on the desired side of that median, or be that 1/4 who overcomes the odds, or guarantee that all your hard work and success to outpace three-fourths of your competition carries you through to the finish line?
+Just about the only thing you can do to get denied with a result in the top quarter of acceptances is to have something else on your application that negates the score.
+Sometimes that’s unavoidable.
+Again, it all hangs on the rest of your app.
+Although here it’s ensuring it doesn’t hurt you instead of relying on it to redeem your 25th percentile efforts.
+It should be unmistakably clear that all of this comes down to what you do next.
+How are you going to land on the favorable side of that median?
+Or be that 1/4 that overcomes the odds?
+Will it showcase all your hard work and make you outpace 3/4’s of your competition through the finish line?
 The answer, in every case, is that the remainder of your application needs to be perfect.
 You’re in the home stretch.
 Don’t blow it.